Port Fairy

 Explore more golf courses in Tyne and Wear.

 Prioritise finding the short grass over distance to ensure clear lines of sight into the greens.
 Many holes reward a specific side of the fairway to open up the best angle for the approach shot.
 Managing your distances on second shots is vital to avoid short-sided recovery attempts around well-protected greens.
-Course management and positioning are key factors in scoring well here.
-This is not a course where distance gives you an advantage.
-Most golfers would score better by focusing on control and positioning.

-Nearby courses include Yarra Yarra Golf Club.
+Nearby courses include Port Fairy.

 Prioritise finding the short grass over distance to ensure clear lines of sight into the greens.
 Many holes reward a specific side of the fairway to open up the best angle for the approach shot.
 Managing your distances on second shots is vital to avoid short-sided recovery attempts around well-protected greens.
 This is the defining strategy for Parklands Golf Club.
 Golfers who commit to this approach consistently score better here.

 Scoring opportunities are most frequent on the shorter par fours where a controlled wedge can leave a birdie look.
 Maintaining a disciplined short game is the primary way to protect your score, as par saves are often required after missing narrow landing zones.
 Success here is built on consistency and avoiding the big number caused by recovery shots from the trees.
-The layout rewards players who understand where to position the ball rather than simply hitting it as far as possible.

 Parklands Golf Club suits golfers who want to improve their scoring through better decision-making.
 Mid handicap players benefit most from playing conservatively, while lower handicap golfers can take advantage of scoring opportunities when they are clearly available.

 Aggressive lines off the tee often result in blocked approach shots due to the established tree lines.
 Over-hitting approaches can lead to difficult downhill chips or putts, which are notoriously hard to stop.
 Golfers frequently underestimate the subtle breaks on the greens, leading to unnecessary three-putts.
-This is where most golfers lose shots at Parklands Golf Club.

 On a typical 400-yard par 4 at Parklands Golf Club, the goal should be simple: two controlled shots.
 You don't need a perfect drive — you need a repeatable position that allows you to play your next shot with confidence.